NateNobleza/NateNobleza/README.md

 - 👋 Hi, I’m @NateNobleza
     Full-Stack Web Developer | JavaScript, TypeScript, HTML, CSS, React, PostgreSQL, Express.js, Node.js When I'm not doing any code, you can catch me gaming!
-Currently playing Valorant, CS2, LOL, and TFT
+Currently playing Valorant, CS2, LOL, and TFT Some of my other hobbies include building computers and keyboards (currently have 7 keyboards in rotation) That is how my spark for being a software engineer stemmed from, so if you have any similar interest lets have a chat!